dikiyforester/good-question/readme.txt

 === Good Question ===
 Contributors: dikiy_forester
-Tags: registration, antispam, antibot, buddypress, protection, security Requires at least: 3.0.1
+Tags: registration, antispam, antibot, buddypress, protection, security, comments Requires at least: 3.0.1
 Tested up to: 5.4
-Stable tag: 1.2.1
+Stable tag: 1.3.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simple plugin to prevent spam-bots registration on your site.
+Simple plugin to stop spam comments and registrations on your site.
-Allows you to create an unique question, easy for humans, but not solvable for the bots.
+Adds a question field on the form, easy for humans, but not solvable for the bots.

 == Description ==

-Good Question is a free simple WordPress plugin to stop spam registrations on the site.
+Good Question is a free simple WordPress plugin to stop spam comments and registrations on the site.
-Allows to create a question on the registration form, easy for humans, but not solvable for the spam bots.
+Allows to add a question on the comments and registration form, easy for humans, but not solvable for the spam bots.
 User must select correct answers, otherwise registration will fail.

 The best thing of this super simple plugin is that it 100% works!